 Planting Your PeeGee Hydrangea Tree

-This is one of my bare-root PeeGee hydrangea trees planted in the ground waiting for his mulch.
+This is one of my bare-root PeeGee hydrangea trees planted in the ground, waiting for its mulch.

 Early summer or fall is the best time to plant your PeeGee hydrangea tree.
 Choose a location with well-draining soil with full to partial sun exposure.
 Allow ample space for the tree to grow with a drip line of ten feet.

 While these plants are low maintenance, they do require a regular watering schedule.
-Keep the tree well-watered two to three times per week as they are not a drought-tolerant plant.
+Keep the tree well-watered two to three times per week, as it is not a drought-tolerant plant.

 If you notice the flowers are wilting in the summer heat, provide water and shade.
 They do best in the morning sun, so if the area provides morning sun and afternoon shade, your tree will live a happy life!